thecuriousresearcher/thecuriousresearcher.github.io/_posts/2024-07-21-daily-journal.md

 #### 29 July 10:00 PM
 I am sick today (a 101 fever).
 I called in leave at work, and spent the day sleeping.
 Why do I sleep all the time and still feel tired?
 What is it that is pushing me down?
 I have to pull my shit together.
 This fever is the last time I'm resting- once I am back, I am not going to let any shit take over.
 Everything will be in my control.
 I'm angry and the world can't afford to hold an angry me.
 Goodnight.

+#### 30 July 08:00 PM
+Still sick, I was barely able to finish half dosa for breakfast.
+It looks like my new roommate is a sweetie but I'm too scared to let anybody close.
+I love my laptop, but I am finding less and less motivation to fire it everyday.
+This sickness, this pain, this resting period is the last time.
+Once I'm back on my feet, I assure you things are going to be okay.
+I'm treating this week as my respawn period.
+Once everything goes back to normal, I'll have lots of amazing stories to tell.
+Goodnight, love.

 [nodejs]: https://nodejs.org/
 [starter]: https://github.com/cotes2020/chirpy-starter
 [pages-workflow-src]: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow